divergencymcr/divergencymcr.github.io/current/event/apr2019/index.md

 Part 2: 1:1 pre-booked sessions.
 Limited availability, add 1:1 ticket to your <a href="https://www.eventbrite.co.uk/e/divergency-funding-workshop-tickets-59051713264"> Eventbrite booking</a>.
 It would help if you could email <mailto:divergency@habmcr.org> with a brief description of the project you want to discuss.

+**Funding Knowledge Share**
+**Crowdfunding can be fun!** with Chanje Kunda.
+*"It's a great way to engage with people passionate about arts, and raise money for doing what you love.
+I can show you how."*
+plus
-**Funding Knowledge Share** - an open information sharing session where Divergency member artists are invited to discuss and share knowledge of their experience of other fundraising, such as Crowdfunding and Trusts and Foundations.
+An open information sharing session where Divergency member artists are invited to discuss and share knowledge of their experience of other fundraising, such as Crowdfunding and Trusts and Foundations.

 **To join the workshop:**
 If you define as diverse, BAME or as an artist of colour; experienced, emerging or just plain curious about exploring live art, we would love for you to join us.
 Book your place<a href="https://www.eventbrite.co.uk/e/divergency-funding-workshop-tickets-59051713264"> here</a>.